 Such change does not occur without creating regulatory, technical and commercial challenges.
 Governments are assessing their current regulatory, market and rule structures to determine how best to adapt and are doing so within the framework of existing long-lived transmission and distribution infrastructure investment that also needs to adapt to dynamic changes in power supply and consumption.
 At the same time, the increasing risks to grid security from cyber-attacks and natural disasters have imposed new imperatives on investment in “grid hardening” and resilience.

-Evolution within the electric and power industry is a constant.
-A decade or two ago, many jurisdictions contemplated and experienced material changes in the form of “unbundling” the then-predominant vertically integrated electric utility model.
-The need to adapt or create regulatory, market and rule structures was required to accommodate the unbundling of electric utilities into a mixture of generation, transmission and distribution segments, while also developing and implementing retail and wholesale supply and market regimes.
+Evolution within the electricity and power industry is a constant.
+A decade or two ago, many jurisdictions contemplated and experienced material changes in the form of “unbundling” the then-predominant vertically integrated electrical utility model.
+There was a need to adapt or create regulatory, market and rule structures to accommodate the unbundling of electrical utilities into a mixture of generation, transmission and distribution segments, while also developing and implementing retail and wholesale supply and market regimes.
 However, the drivers for today’s transformation, as well as the scope and magnitude of that transformation, are significantly different.

-The unbundling of electric utilities involved altering the regulatory and commercial models that existed but did not involve much, if any, change to existing electric infrastructure and how that infrastructure physically delivered electricity to the consumer.
-In contrast, the changes occurring and being contemplated today are triggered by the development and implementation of new and varied types of generation and-demand side technologies which require integration with existing infrastructure.
-Indeed, the desire to replace dispatchable or steady-state carbon-based generation with distributed, non-dispatchable and intermittent renewable generation, like wind and solar, as well as demand response, storage and other technologies raise reliability and integration challenges at a time when consumers in developed countries view reliable electricity service as a right and not a privilege.
+The unbundling of electrical utilities involved altering the regulatory and commercial models that existed but did not involve much, if any, change to existing electrical infrastructure and how that infrastructure physically delivered electricity to the consumer.
+In contrast, the changes occurring and being contemplated today are triggered by the development and implementation of new and varied types of generation-and-demand side technologies which require integration with existing infrastructure.
+Indeed, the desire to replace dispatchable or steady-state carbon-based generation with distributed, non-dispatchable and intermittent renewable generation, like wind and solar, as well as demand response, storage and other technologies raise reliability and integration challenges at a time when consumers in developed countries view a reliable electricity service as a right and not a privilege.